 “We tested it for one particular area to isolate that network segment and it worked well,” said Salman Ijazi, an Industrial Data Advisor with GrayMatter.

 In the test run, Henson said they started with a group of machines infected with a virus.
 They removed the virus and placed the machines into a micro-segmented network.
-The solution prevented them, for the first time, from being infected again.

 It was the key to get buy-in from company leaders.